 Ten years later, a serial killer (or killers) murdered at least nine prostitutes by strangulation and left their bodies by the sides of various Bristol County highways.
 According to Alan Alves, a Freetown detective who worked on the case, a cross was nailed to a tree near the body of the first victim that was discovered.
 He further claims that small crosses or make-shift altars were found in the general area of some of the other victims as well.
 The case remains unsolved.

-Of course this is all speculation, fueled by residual ‘Satanic Panic’ conspiracy theories and local fears.
-No one can deny that a lot of strange and violent activity took place in a relatively small geographic area over the period of a decade, but officially there is nothing to connect these crimes.
+Of course, this is all speculation, fueled by residual ‘Satanic Panic’ conspiracy theories and local fears.
+No one can deny that a lot of strange and violent activity took place in a relatively small geographic area over a period of a decade, but officially there is nothing to connect these crimes.

-‘The Fall River Cult, if it existed at all, seems to have been a relatively small and informal grouping that consisted of perhaps up to a dozen people.
-It may have been used by some people to connect with other street kids, runaways and outcasts and others as a means to consolidate their small criminal fiefdoms.
-All seemed to have an interest in “practicing evil” through devil-worship.
+‘The Fall River Cult,’ if it existed at all, seems to have been a relatively small and informal grouping that consisted of perhaps up to a dozen people.
+It may have been used by some people to connect with other street kids, runaways, outcasts, and others as a means to consolidate their small criminal fiefdoms.
+All seemed to have an interest in “practicing evil” through devil worship.
 The details of the three killings that were attributed to the group are murky at best, if not entirely unconvincing.
 Were these “cult murders” in the sense that they were collectively organized and carried out by the group as part of a broader Satanic agenda?
 Or were they committed by individuals from within this social circle who acted with their own personal motives?